Enhancing the statistical evaluation of earthquake forecasts -- An application to Italy: Comparative evaluation via consistent scoring functions

 where $\Phi$ is the CDF of a standard normal random variable.
 Under the null hypothesis of equal predictive ability in terms of the scoring function $\myS$ the $p$ value at \eqref{eq:p} is approximately uniformly distributed.
 A small value of $p$ (typically, smaller than 0.01 or 0.05) allows for the rejection of the null hypothesis in favor of the alternative hypothesis of superior predictive ability of model $k$; a large value of $p$ (typically, larger than 0.95 or 0.99) suggests superior predictive ability of model $j$.

-Table \ref{tab:DM} shows the results for the five forecast models.
+Table~\ref{tab:DM} shows the results for the five forecast models.
 The Diebold--Mariano test rejects the null hypothesis of equal predictive ability in terms of the Poisson scoring functions for all pairs of models, except for the pairs LRWA and LM, LM and SMA, and LM and FCM.
 The LRWA ensemble model shows the best performance in terms of the Poisson score, with score differences that are statistically significant, except for the comparison to the LM model.

-A correct test of significance generates $p$ values that are uniform between 0 and 1 when the null hypothesis is true, and shows power by rejecting the null hypothesis when it is false.
+A valid test of significance\footnote{We use the term \textit{valid test}\/ in the sense of satisfying conditions (3.10) and (3.14) in \citet{Lehmann2022}, which conforms with typical practice throughout the scientific literature.
+By Lemma 3.3.1 in \citet{Lehmann2022}, these conditions guarantee the uniformity of the $p$ value under the null hypothesis.} generates $p$ values that are uniform between 0 and 1 when the null hypothesis is true, and shows power by rejecting the null hypothesis with high probability when it is false \citep{Lehmann2022}.
 We now report on a simulation experiment that demonstrates these desirable properties for the Diebold--Mariano test.
 First, we consider two models for which the null hypothesis of equal predictive ability is true.
 To achieve this, we define models Mix$_A$ and Mix$_B$ in the setting of OEF-Italy.
 At any given time $t$, Mix$_A$ chooses randomly between the FCM and the LG forecast, with equal probability, whereas Mix$_B$ uses the other forecast.
-By design, Mix$_A$ and Mix$_B$ have equal predictive ability.
-The histogram at left in Figure \ref{fig:DM} shows the $p$ values that arise from 400 replicates of Diebold--Mariano tests of Mix$_A$ (index $j$) versus Mix$_B$ (index $k$); as desired, the histogram is nearly uniform.
-The histograms at middle and at right in Figure \ref{fig:DM} show the $p$ values in the 400 tests of Mix$_A$ versus LM, and Mix$_B$ versus LM, respectively, which all lead to the rejection of the null hypothesis in favor of superior predictive ability of the LM model.
+Viewed as stochastic processes, Mix$_A$ and Mix$_B$ have equal predictive ability.\footnote{The equal predictive ability is immediate from the fact that the distribution of the random triple $(\textrm{Mix}_A, \textrm{Mix}_B, Y)$ is the same as the distribution of the random triple $(\textrm{Mix}_B, \textrm{Mix}_A, Y)$.} However, individual replicates of Mix$_A$ and Mix$_B$ yield distinct scores.
+The histogram at left in Figure~\ref{fig:DM} shows the $p$ values that arise from 400 replicates of Diebold--Mariano tests of Mix$_A$ (index $j$) versus Mix$_B$ (index $k$); as desired, the histogram is nearly uniform.
+The histograms at middle and at right in Figure~\ref{fig:DM} show the $p$ values in the 400 tests of Mix$_A$ versus LM, and Mix$_B$ versus LM, respectively, which all lead to the rejection of the null hypothesis in favor of superior predictive ability of the LM model.